Axatilimab Plus Ruxolitinib Shows Manageable Safety in Untreated cGVHD

 Clinical Implications

 The updated safety analysis supports continued investigation of the axatilimab/ruxolitinib combination in the frontline cGVHD setting.
-Salhotra and colleagues concluded that the combination demonstrated manageable safety with no new signals and no evidence of additive toxicity relative to ruxolitinib monotherapy.
+Salhotra and colleagues concluded that the combination demonstrated manageable safety with no new signals and no evidence of additive toxicity compared with ruxolitinib monotherapy.
 Treatment remained ongoing in 73.9% of axatilimab/ruxolitinib patients at the data cutoff, compared with 58.3% in the ruxolitinib arm and 31.6% in the corticosteroid arm, suggesting durable treatment tolerability.

 “The combination demonstrated manageable safety profile with no new safety signals and no additive toxicity compared to ruxolitinib alone,” said Salhotra.